 - Bhoot: Part One is directed by Bhanu Pratap Singh

-Bhoot: Part One - The Haunted Ship also stars Bhumi Pednekar and Ashutosh Rana in pivotal roles.
-The film is the first of its series directed by Bhanu Pratap Singh and produced by Karan Johar's Dharma Productions.
+In this film, the Masaan actor also shares screen space with Bhumi Pednekar and Ashutosh Rana in lead roles.
+Bhoot: Part One is the first of its series, directed by Bhanu Pratap Singh and produced by Karan Johar's Dharma Productions.